rafalkaron/rafalkaron.github.io/content/resume.md

 ---
 title: Resume
-description: I have worked for large, medium, and startup-sized IT companies.
-I feel comfortable in corporate and startup environments.
+description: I have experience working across large, medium, and startup-sized IT companies, and I thrive in both corporate and startup environments.
 ---

 ## Professional experience